South Side Centre

 As individuals it is a tall order to change the world around us, we do have the ability to reflect on our own feelings, actions and behaviours in order to make decisions for ourselves within it.

-I have worked for over twelve years within a therapeutic environment, as a listener, a trainee counsellor and as a qualified counsellor working towards accreditation.
+I have worked for fifteen years within a therapeutic environment, as a listener, a trainee counsellor and as a qualified counsellor working towards accreditation.

 In accordance with the guidlines offered by COSCA I adhere to their complaints procedure.
 These can be viewed online at www.cosca.org.uk.